Can't Stop Dreaming

-Can't Stop Dreaming is a 1996 solo album by Daryl Hall.
-It was originally released in Japan as a Limited Collector's Edition with 12 tracks and was subsequently released in the United States on June 10, 2003, albeit missing one of its original tracks ("Something About You"), which was featured on the 2002 Hall & Oates album, Do It for Love.
-All versions of the album contain a remake of the popular Hall & Oates song "She's Gone".
+Can't Stop Dreaming is the fourth studio album by American singer Daryl Hall.
+It was originally released in 1996 by RCA and BMG as a limited collector’s edition with 12 tracks in Japan and was subsequently released in the United States on June 10, 2003 by independent label Liquid 8, albeit missing one of its original tracks ("Something About You"), which was featured on the 2002 Hall & Oates album, Do It for Love.
+Despite this, all versions of the album contain a remake of the popular Hall & Oates song "She's Gone".